Cottonseed Oil Cake Prices Surge Amid Rising Demand | Business

 - India

-Market experts attributed the price increase to the expansion of positions by traders amid a surge in demand for cattle feed.
-This growing demand is largely influencing the market dynamics of cottonseed oil cake.
+Experts attributed the rising prices to participants expanding their positions amid a growing demand for cattle feed, which primarily influenced the market dynamics for cottonseed oil cake.

 (With inputs from agencies.)